 - It is also said that vocational education will be integrated into all schools and higher education institutions in a phased manner over the next decade.
 It says that by 2025, at least 50% of learners through the school and higher education system shall have exposure to vocational education.
 This is needed as textbook knowledge alone cannot take our children to heights.

-These are the major changes proposed by NEP, If you would like to read more about NEP, please head to their official page.
+These are the major changes proposed by NEP, if you would like to read more about NEP, please head to their official page.

 The educational reforms brought in brings a new ray of hope.
-The education sector is evolving every day to become something better than what it was in the previous years.
+The education sector is evolving every day to become something better than what it was in previous years.
 With Higher Education Institutions getting digitized, Online teaching and E-learning should become an integral part of our education system.
 These changes are promising and are here to stay.
-With the advancement in technology and platforms like Teachmint aiming to democratize online education, we are definitely in the right path.
+With the advancement in technology and platforms like Teachmint aiming to democratize online education, we are definitely on the right path.